 For house price information please visit the sold data tab.

 Eating: The Italian Olive Garden is something of a Southfields institution and remains very popular.
 If you want something a little spicier, try the Thai Girder for some pad Thai.
 Franco Manca serves pizzas acclaimed across the Capital.
 Also try the delicious coffee's at DropShot Coffee.
 A Gail's Bakery is on the highstreet to offer all your baked goods.

 Drinking: The Earl Spencer is a large gastropub that won the ‘Bib Gourmand’ award from the Michelin Guide in 2015 for its great value ambitious menu.
 The Park Tavern is a restored 19th century coaching inn with a charming landscaped garden and distinguished interior.
 For a traditional pint, maybe with fish and chips, try The Old Fields, close to Southfields Tube.

 Culture: A short walk will take you to Wimbledon Lawn Tennis Museum, which has interactive exhibitions and films.
 Aspiring actors may want to join the Southfields Theatre Group, which puts on several amateur productions a year.
-The Cabin Gallery is an artist run gallery space specialising in solo shows for emerging artists.
-There is also the Southfields Gallery, which has a wide portfolio of contemporary art for sale.

 - Foodies are also well catered for.
 Chanteroy is a tiny specialised French delicatessen that also has a thriving online delivery business.
 The Village Butcher is a charming traditional shop with friendly service.
 Also check out the meat, dairy and fresh veg at the weekly farmers’ market, held in the grounds of Wimbledon Park Primary School.